mariusscholtz/Oracle-Cloud-Infrastructure-resources/readme.md

 Overview:
 An OCPU is the unit used by Oracle when performing sizing and [costing](https://www.oracle.com/cloud/costestimator.html) for cloud environments.
 An OCPU is equivalent to one core.
 This [page](https://github.com/mariusscholtz/Oracle-Cloud-Infrastructure-resources/blob/main/what-is-ocpu-vcpu.md) explains in more detial the correlation between Core, VCPU, and OCPU.

+## Transfer data to and from cloud {#transfer-data-to-and-from-cloud}
+Transfer data to and from Oracle Cloud Infrastructure using OS tools such as sftp, scp, oci cli, curl.
+This document explains how to use these technologies and where to find more resources.
+See PDF

 # Licensing
 Copyright (c) 2023 Oracle and/or its affiliates.